Why choose Japanese at PCC?

-The Japanese program at PCC boasts the second largest enrollment in the state for first and second year courses only after University of Oregon.
+The Portland Community College Japanese program boasts the second-largest enrollment in Oregon for first and second-year courses.
 All PCC Japanese courses are taught using an immersion method.
-The objective of all Japanese courses at PCC is to help students develop communicative competence and proficiency in comprehension, speaking, reading, writing Japanese and cultural awareness.
+The objective of all Japanese courses at PCC is to help you develop communicative proficiency and cultural awareness.

 Japanese classes at PCC feature:

-- Language immersion with emphasis on speaking skills.
+- Language immersion with an emphasis on speaking skills.

 - Supportive and fun classroom environment.